GenZtechies/gzt-hackfest/README.md

-# gzt-hackFest2022
+# gzt-hackfest

-This is gzt-hackFest2022 built with NextJS, Typescript and TailwindCSS
+This is gzt-hackfest website.